 Reports and Rumors About a “Ghost”

 For several years, I’ve been on a quest to find the earliest published use of the term “ghost hunter,” and as of today — March 15, 2021 — the farthest back in time I’ve gone is January, 1804.
+[UPDATE: I’ve since found earlier uses of it.]
 That term is used in news articles about several men who went in search of the Hammersmith ghost.
 Since it turned out to be a hoax, I might have teased about this team being an early nineteenth-century “Scooby Gang.”
 But it wasn’t much of a laughing matter, since the overzealous “ghost hunt” led to an innocent man being shot.

 Here’s the story.
 In the final months of 1803, something ghostly was seen in the churchyard and surrounding avenues of the Hammersmith district of London, and the residents were upset.
 According to a newspaper report from January 13, 1804: